iansinnott/nodejieba/README_EN.md

 ## Introduction

-The Jieba Chinese Word Segmentation Implemented By Node.js .
+The Jieba Chinese Word Segmentation Implemented By Node.js.

+### Why?

+As you're reading this in English, you may be unaware of how words are separated in Chinese.
+They aren't!
+Spaces are sometimes used as punctuation, but not as word delimiters.

+So in order to separate words in in Chinese we need more advanced methods.
+This library handles that problem.

 ## Download